Paper-Pixel/Paper-Pixels-Design-System/README.md

 # Paper-Pixels-Design-System (Alpha)

 Pixel Starter Package.
-This is compiling all of my custom styles I copy and paste around my projects. _Please feel free to copy, remix, submite a PR_ Right now this is optimized for my workflow and neuro thought patterns.
+This is compiling all of my custom styles I copy and paste around my projects. _Please feel free to copy, remix, submite a PR._ Right now this is optimized for my workflow and neuro thought patterns.

 ## Alpha Code